Hector A. Cafferata Jr.: Other honors

 Marine Hector Cafferata Jr. Medal of Honor Highway, a section of Interstate 287 from milepost 30.17 to milepost 53.89, is named in his honor, as is Hector A. Cafferata Jr. Elementary School in Cape Coral, Florida, the first school in Florida to be named after a living Medal of Honor recipient.

 In 2014, the United States Post Office issued a two-stamp set honoring Korean War Medal of Honor recipients.
 The two stamps show different versions of the Medal of Honor.
 The cover of the folio displays photographs of the 13 of the last surviving recipients around the stamps, Cafferata in the upper left.

+In 2023, the Secretary of the Navy announced that a new Lewis B. Puller-class expeditionary mobile base would be named USS Hector A. Cafferata Jr. in his honor.